BrentNoorda/toy-piano/SLIDES/sharelessvar.md

 <a name="interesting-bits"></a>
 # The interesting bits of code in toy-piano

-* **[animating fade-ins for the chat window](SLIDES/chatanimation.md)** - Meteor is great at creating and immediately updating a DOM to match the state of your data, but Meteor sucks when you want to animate transition states.
+* **animating fade-ins for the chat window** - Meteor is great at creating and immediately updating a DOM to match the state of your data, but Meteor sucks when you want to animate transition states.
+[Read about Meteor animation kludges in toy-piano.](SLIDES/chatanimation.md)

-* **[changing user name without pressing enter](SLIDES/namechange.md)** - Nothing very exciting about this, just a simple introduction to how things are done slightly different in Meteor.

-* **[sharing keyboard presses among all worldwide users](SLIDES/wwkeypress.md)** - Whenever anyone presses the keyboard, everyone in the world (on this page) is supposed to hear it.

-* **[passing variables from css/less to javascript](SLIDES/sharelessvar.md)** - A silly solution to change just one parameter in a .less file and have the .js file be able to use it.

-* **[a client/server DEBUG variable based on environment](SLIDES/stupiddebugkludge.md)** - How to have a DEBUG variable available to both client and server code.
-I did this really poorly and would like a better solution.
+## blah

+### blah

+#### blah

 -------------------------------------------------------------------------

 <a name="web-rec"></a>
 # Recommendations for web developers - should you be using MeteorJS?

  this is a great environment for when the state of the data matches the state of the database